-You have the right to choose a beneficiary under the Life Insurance Plan.
+You have the right to choose a beneficiary under the AD&D Insurance Plan.
 A beneficiary is the person you choose to receive the insurance benefits when you die.
 You can name one or more beneficiaries to receive insurance payments in the event of your death.
-You may want to review your beneficiary designation periodically.
+In most cases, you can change your beneficiary designation at any time without the consent of your current beneficiary(ies) unless you have designated an irrevocable beneficiary, or you have assigned ownership of your insurance (if permitted by the Insurance Provider).
+Please note, you may want to review your beneficiary designation periodically.
 For example, if you get married or divorced, you may want to name a new beneficiary.

-To designate your beneficiaries, visit Fidelity NetBenefits online at http://netbenefits.fidelity.com Click on the Your Profile tab, then Beneficiaries to designate your beneficiaries.
+To designate your beneficiaries, visit Fidelity NetBenefits® online at https://netbenefits.com/dnb.
+Click on the Your Profile tab, then Beneficiaries to designate your beneficiaries.

-If you fail to name a beneficiary or your beneficiary predeceases you, your life insurance benefits will be paid in accordance with the insurance policy, which provides for payment to the first of the following:
+If you fail to name a beneficiary or your beneficiary predeceases you, your AD&D insurance benefits will be paid in accordance with the insurance policy, which provides for payment to the first of the following:

-- Your surviving spouse/domestic partner,

-- Any surviving biological or legally adopted child(ren) in equal shares,

-- Any surviving parents in equal shares,
+- Your surviving lawful spouse/domestic partner, - Any surviving biological or legally adopted child(ren) in equal shares, - Any surviving parents in equal shares,

-- Any surviving biological or legally adopted siblings in equal shares,

-- Your estate.
+- Any surviving biological or legally adopted siblings in equal shares, - Your estate.